Weight Loss Surgery

 On average we expect weight loss results for gastric sleeve patients to be approx 60-70% of their excess weight during the first two years, although most of the weight is lost during the first year.
 Some people will inevitably do better than this, and some not so well.

 Most sleeve patients will stay in a hospital for 2 nights before going home.
-You should start to feel much more comfortable around 2 weeks after surgery, but it typically takes around 6-8 weeks for your stomach to heal completely.
+You should start to feel much more comfortable around 2 weeks after surgery, but it typically takes around 6 to 8 weeks for your stomach to heal completely.
+Read more about the recovery time.

-You can eat most foods, providing they don’t cause you discomfort.
+Your diet will change following the weeks out of surgery, however, after week 5 you can eat most foods, provided they don’t cause you discomfort.
 However, because you will be consuming less food in general, it is important that you include foods that are rich in protein, but low in fat and sugar.
-We encourage you to eat vegetables, fruit, wholegrains, lean meat and fish.
+We encourage you to eat vegetables, fruit, whole grains, lean meat and fish.
 You will be provided with detailed nutritional information following your gastric sleeve operation.